andreifoldes/citation-graph-generator/README.md

 1. The script extracts DOIs from the BibTeX file
 2. Depending on the chosen API:
    - **OpenAlex**: Maps DOIs to OpenAlex IDs and uses them to find references and citations
-   - **OpenCitations**: Uses DOIs directly to find reference and citation relationships
+   - **Semantic Scholar**: Uses DOIs directly to find reference and citation relationships
    - **Crossref**: Uses DOIs to lookup works and extract their reference lists
    - **All**: Combines results from all three APIs for maximum coverage
 3. It creates a directed graph where: